 This sweet, simple Homemade Mango Jam is a cinch to make and requires just a few ingredients.
 It's delicious with cake, muffins, or on toast.

-The next time you find yourself with a few fresh mangoes on hand, or find they're on sale at the store, use them to make this tasty jam!
+The next time you find yourself with fresh mangoes on hand, or find they're on sale at the store, use them to make this tasty Mango Jam.

-It has a lovely, fruity flavor that makes me think of Spring.
-It's a welcome treat any time of the year though, and since it's a small batch it won't keep you over the stove for very long.
+It has a lovely, sweet and fruity flavor that makes me think of spring—however it's a welcome treat any time of the year.
+And since it's a small batch jam, it won't keep you over the stove for very long.

 Why you'll love this recipe

-Slice the mangoes to remove the pit, then use my trick below to easily remove the peels.
+Slice the mango halves away from the pit, then use my drinking glass trick to easily remove the peels.
+(Details are in the recipe card.)
 Slice the mangoes into small pieces.

 Place the mango chunks in a saucepan along with juice and sugar.
 Bring everything to a simmer.